Category

 On the first day of 2024, a major earthquake, measuring 7.5 on the Richter scale, struck Ishikawa Prefecture in Japan, leaving in its wake more than 1,200 aftershocks.
 The Noto earthquake resulted in tragic loss of life, with hundreds of casualties and extensive damage, and caused profound disruption to infrastructure and daily life.
 However, many of the factories and vital businesses in the region were able to resume operations quickly, sometimes within a week of the quake, even as many crucial suppliers and routes were disrupted.
 These companies leveraged emergency plans for earthquakes to prepare for the disaster before it hit.

-Whether earthquakes are a common threat or a rare risk for your business, having a plan can make a huge difference in preventing prolonged outages.
+Whether earthquakes are a common threat or a rare risk for your business, having an earthquake emergency plan and response plan can make a meaningful difference in preventing injuries, confusion, and prolonged outages.
 We can review what the companies in Japan did to understand how earthquake preparedness mitigates the damage these disasters can cause.

-Start Emergency Plans for Earthquakes With a Risk Assessment
+Start Your Earthquake Response Plan With a Risk Assessment

 In the wake of the Noto earthquake, Medaka Kotsu, a transportation company providing charter and school buses, recognized the urgency to resume transportation promptly.
 Bus services are a critical part of a city’s infrastructure, making it essential to restore operations swiftly after a disaster.
 The company conducted a risk assessment as part of its business continuity planning, including communication plans, employee safety checks, and overall business management.
 This assessment enabled Medaka Kotsu to identify potential issues, ensuring not only the resumption of bus services but also securing the required cash flow for ongoing operations if needed.

 An earthquake risk assessment involves stakeholders collaborating to identify vulnerabilities, assess potential impacts, and formulate effective strategies for mitigating earthquake risks.
+A strong risk assessment should also account for location-specific threats, including whether facilities are in earthquake country, near fault lines, close to overpasses, or dependent on vulnerable water lines, roads, utilities, or suppliers.
 With the risks laid out, the enterprise can then categorize its response to each one.

 Eliminate